 You can organize your map features with map layers.
 For example, you can put your survey locations into one layer and accommodations into another layer.
-You can name these layers, add different icons and colours etc… You can have 2000 lines, shapes or places in a layer and a map can have up to 10,000 lines, shapes, or places.
+You can name these layers, add different icons and colors, etc… You can have 2000 lines, shapes, or places in a layer and a map can have up to 10,000 lines, shapes, or places.

-If you have set of coordinates (latitude and longitude) as a spreadsheet or as a CSV file, you can import them to a layer in Google My Maps.
-Those coordinates are added to the map with separate marker for each coordinate.
+If you have a set of coordinates (latitude and longitude) as a spreadsheet or as a CSV file, you can import them to a layer in Google My Maps.
+Those coordinates are added to the map with separate markers for each coordinate.

 You can either draw lines and polygons arbitrarily on the map or use driving mode to connect your points via the road network.
 And also you can import lines and polygons in

-Modifying the data table and add other attributes to the markers
+Modifying the data table and adding other attributes to the markers

 You can also add more information to the markers using the data table.
 To open the data table, click on the “Layer options” (the menu icon) of the relevant layer and select “Open data table“.

 The rows of the table represent the markers.
 You can see the relevant markers are highlighted when you hover over the rows.
 You can add attributes by adding more columns to the table.
 The details added, can also be viewed through the marker’s info window.

 To add a new column (attribute), click the small down arrow at the RHS of an existing column heading and select Insert column before/ after.
 In the popup window, give a column name and select the appropriate data type from the dropdown and click the Add button.